bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/terms_and_conditions.md

 In the course of registering for the event and related events, personal information will be collected about attendees such as their name, contact details, etc. This information is required to facilitate registration to the event, for catering requirements, and for organizers or their agents to contact particular attendees as and when required in respect of the event.
 Attendees who do not disclose this personal information will be unable to complete registration at the event and will therefore not be able to attend.

-Personal information will only be disclosed to North Bay Python, Software Freedom Conservancy, and to Government agencies where organizers believe disclosure is appropriate for legal compliance and law enforcement; to facilitate court proceedings; to enforce our terms and conditions; or to protect the rights, property, or safety of the event, our attendees, or others.
-North Bay Python and Software Freedom Conservancy will not sell your personal information to third parties and will not use your personal information to send promotional material from any of our affiliated partners and/or sponsors.
+Personal information will only be disclosed to PyArkansas, Software Freedom Conservancy, and to Government agencies where organizers believe disclosure is appropriate for legal compliance and law enforcement; to facilitate court proceedings; to enforce our terms and conditions; or to protect the rights, property, or safety of the event, our attendees, or others.
+PyArkansas and Software Freedom Conservancy will not sell your personal information to third parties and will not use your personal information to send promotional material from any of our affiliated partners and/or sponsors.

 As part of the registration process attendees will be asked if they would like to subscribe to the event mailing lists and/or the event announcement mailing list.
 Attendees who subscribe to one or more of these lists will be sent emails from the event organizers and other subscribers to the mailing lists.
 If at any time, attendees wish to unsubscribe from any of these mailing lists, please follow the 'how to unsubscribe' directions on the bottom of any message you receive from these mailing lists.